Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Learning Architecture

-The described procedure is slightly adjusted if the limited capacity of the wireless channel requires the use of the encoding mask $\mb{g}$ to reduce the number of features transmitted.
-In this case, the transmitter is updated with the new control action $a_t$ at the end of each step $t$.
-We finally observe that the \gls{sfr} evolves simultaneously with the control policy $\pi$, which may introduce instability into the training process.
-This problem can be mitigated by properly selecting the length $T$ of the training round, allowing the receiver to operate in a stable environment while the encoder simultaneously refines its feature extraction strategy.
+The described procedure is slightly adjusted if the communication channel requires the use of the encoding mask $\mb{g}$ to reduce the number of features transmitted.
+In this case, as explained in Sec.~\ref{sub:transmitter}, the transmitter is updated with the new control action $a_t$ at the end of each slot $t$.
+This limitation affects only bandwidth-constrained scenarios and can be readily mitigated in practical deployments, as control actions, unlike states, usually require only a few bytes for encoding.
+We finally observe that the \gls{sfr} space evolves simultaneously with the control policy $\pi$, which may introduce instability into the training process.
+This problem can be mitigated by properly selecting $T$, allowing the receiver to operate in a stable environment while the encoder refines its feature extraction strategy.